-If you’ve spent any amount of time in a Parisian pâtisserie, you might think you know all there is to know about the world of French desserts.
+If you’ve spent any amount of time in a Parisian pâtisserie, you might think you already know everything about the world of French desserts.
 But there are plenty of delicious local treats from all over France that are worth checking out if you happen to be in the neighborhood.
 Here are just a few.

 It might just look like a flattened waffle, but the Gaufre fourrée lilloise is a Northern French specialty from Lille that takes inspiration from Belgium.
 The waffle, popularized by the Maison Méert, is usually filled with brown sugar, or sometimes vanilla, and was a particular favorite of Charles de Gaulle.

-Named for the boats that give the city its lifeforce, the Marseillais specialty known as the navette is a funny little kayak-shaped cookie flavored with fleur d’oranger (orange flower).
+Named after the boats that give Marseille its life force, this sweet specialty is known as the navette.
+The navette is a funny little kayak-shaped cookie with the intricate flavor of fleur d’oranger (orange flower).
 Made without yeast, the tough cookies, closer to a biscotti than a snickerdoodle, can be kept all year long.

-Calissons, or Calissons d’Aix, are a type of candy from Aix-en-Provence, made of candied fruit and ground almonds and topped with a layer of royal icing.
-The consistency is like that of marzipan, but with a distinctive melon flavor.
-Within France, the confectionery has been protected since 1991, and must be made according to union specifications.
+Calissons or Calissons d’Aix are a distinct candy from Aix-en-Provence.
+These small treats are in fact layered in flavor, as they are made with candied fruit and ground almonds, before finally being topped with a layer of royal icing.
+The Calissons’ consistency is similar to marzipan, but with a distinctive melon flavor.
+In France, this confectionery has been protected since 1991, and must be made according to union specifications.

 Fiadone is a cheesecake from Corsica with a distinctive flavor that comes from brocciu, a Corsican cheese made from sheep’s milk and whey, akin to ricotta.
-Lemon, sugar, and eggs round out the mixture, and it is served without a crumbly base typical to American cheesecake.
+Lemon, sugar, and eggs round out the mixture, and it is served without the usual crumbly base found in American cheesecake.

 Beaujolais isn’t only known for its stoutly mediocre wine.
 The grape-growing region also gave us the Poire à la Beaujolaise, or pears poached in wine.
 Common to Bordeaux and Lyon, the pears in question are slowly cooked in a mixture of fruity Beaujolais wine, sugar, and spices such as star anise, cinnamon, cloves, and ginger.

-Named for the sisters who invented it, Tarte Tatin has become such a staple of Centre Val de Loire cuisine that the hotel where it was invented, the Maison Tatin, has become something of a living shrine to the dessert.
-This French version of an upside-down apple cake has a rich, caramelised apple base that turns into a glistening crown when flipped.
+Named after the sisters who invented it, Tarte Tatin has become such a staple of Centre Val de Loire cuisine that the hotel where it was invented, the Maison Tatin, has become something of a living shrine for the dessert.
+This French version of an upside-down apple cake has a rich, caramelized apple base that turns into a glistening crown when flipped.